Bitag

+Bitag (lit.
+Trap) is a Philippine television public service show broadcast by ABC/TV5, IBC, PTV and CLTV.
+Hosted by Ben Tulfo, it aired ABC from September 14, 2002 to February 22, 2003.
+The show moved to IBC from 2003 to 2011, TV5 from October 14, 2011 to August 3, 2012, replacing Totoo TV and was replaced by Reaksyon, PTV from August 11, 2012 to July 6, 2019 and returned to IBC from September 7 to November 2, 2019.
+Its success also spawned a recap (later talk) show that aired during weekday mornings as Bitag Live (formerly Bahala si Tulfo, Bahala sina Ben at Erwin Tulfo and Bahala si Bitag) broadcast by UNTV, AksyonTV, PTV, IBC, DZME and DWUN.
+It aired on UNTV from July 12, 2004 to 2013.
+The show moved to AksyonTV from 2013 to June 30, 2017, PTV from August 15, 2017 to January 6, 2023, and IBC from January 30, 2023 to January 31, 2024.
+Since January 30, 2023, Bitag Live, along with #ipaBITAGmo, is currently airing on IBC from 8:00 AM to 9:00 AM.
+The program is also streamed in various social media platforms such as Facebook and YouTube.

-Bitag was also a segment of the now-defunct TV5 public service program T3: Reload, where Ben co-hosts with his brothers, Erwin and Raffy Tulfo.
+Bitag was also a segment of the now-defunct TV5 public service program T3: Alliance, where Ben co-hosts with his brothers, Erwin and Raffy Tulfo.

 Format

 An episode usually contains 3 different cases set to stock film, music and industrial sound effects sardonically narrated by Ben before wrapping it up with an educational segment sponsored by PAGCOR.
 Bitag operates semi-autonomously, conducting reconnaissance and surveillance and deploys their own agents as undercovers.
 When enough intelligence is gathered, Ben coordinates with the local authorities to plan the manner of arrest and follows them with his convoy of security back-ups and camera men to document the entire procedure and its aftermath.
 In accordance with Ben's eschewal of "drama" and production in favor of "real reality", most cases air days after the shoot with minor cuts and editing used only to fit the documented footage under 10 minute segments.
 This is further proven by Ben's occasional absence in his AksyonTV show Bitag Live on weekdays, when he personally oversees certain case operations.

 There are times where government agencies themselves invite BITAG to document an impending operation, popularly with drug raids.
 This has occurred several times in the show, and one instance united the four Tulfo broadcasters together.

 The programs segments are classified according to their nature: